Unit Histories

-Click on the Coat of Arms below for the unit history.
+Click the Coat of Arms of the 69th unit in which you are interested.

 These are the tunes you’ll hear (in the “MIDI” format ): On the 272nd History page is “Moonlight Serenade,” Major Glen Miller’s theme song.
 “Pine Top’s Boogie Woogie,” on the 461st History, was made famous by Tommy Dorsey.
 On the 273rd History, “Don’t Get Around Much Any More” was made famous by Count Basie.
 “Getting Sentimental Over You," on the 271st History, was a Tommy Dorsey hit.
 “In the Mood,” on the 271st History, was another of Glen Miller’s famous recordings.
 “Jersey Bounce,” another dance tune of that era, is heard on the 777th Tank Battalion History.
 Another famous recording artist during WWII was Artie Shaw.
 “Begin the Beguine,” as heard on the 661st Tank Destroyer Battalion history, was one of his big hits.
 The music heard on the 880th Field Artillery history is "Take the A Train".